 - All staff have clear expectations of pupils’ phonics progress term by term, from Reception to Year 2.

-- There is a catch up programme for children in Year 3 and Year 4 following the Read, Write Inc. programme and in Year 5 and Year 6, following the RWI Fresh Start programme.
+- There is a catch up programme for children in Year 3 and Year 4 following the Read, Write Inc. programme.

 - The sequence of reading books shows cumulative progression in phonics knowledge that is matched closely to the school’s phonics programme.

-- Teachers will give pupils sufficient practice in reading and re-reading books that match the grapheme-phoneme correspondences they know, both in school and at home (each book must be read 3 times).
+- Teachers will give pupils sufficient practice in reading and re-reading books that match the grapheme-phoneme correspondences they know, both in school and at home (each book must be read at least 3 times).

 - Reading, including the teaching of systematic, synthetic phonics, is taught from the beginning of EFYS

-- Ongoing assessment of pupils’ phonics progress is sufficiently frequent and detailed to identify any pupil who is falling behind the programme’s pace.
+- Ongoing assessment of pupils’ phonics progress is sufficiently frequent (every half term) and detailed to identify any pupil who is falling behind the programme’s pace.
 If they do fall behind, targeted support is given immediately.

 Reading at Home Expectations: